israellevin/marmalade/README.md

 The generator lifecycle is as follows:
 1. A generator is composed by a player.
-2. The player requests all the players, self included, to `Play` the generator, providing an arbitrary instance ID (current timestamp is a good choice).
+2. The player requests all the players, self included, to `play` the generator, providing an arbitrary instance ID (current timestamp is a good choice).
-3. Every player that receives the request checks that if the generator is locally deployed, `Get`ting it from the requesting player if it is not and deploying it.
+3. Every player that receives the request checks that if the generator is locally known, `get`ting it from the requesting player if it is not.
-4. Every player that receives the request checks if the generator has been run with the specified instance ID before, and if it has not, runs it.
+4. Every player that receives the request checks if the generator has been deployed with the specified instance ID before, and if it has not the player deploys and runs it.
+5. The generator instance reads the state of the jame and produces audio and sets tags accordingly.
-5. The generator instance keeps running until it stops itself, or until the jam ends.
+6. The generator instance keeps running until it stops itself, or until the jam ends.

 ### Read Access to the State